If you’re strapped to a tight budget, the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 - Eyepieces Included: 20 mm, 4 mm

 Our Verdict: The Celestron 80EQ is the largest refractor in the PowerSeeker scope series.
 With both celestial and terrestrial viewing through a decent optical tube, it has great value at its price point.
-For these reasons, it’s a winning scope for budgets that max out under $200.
+For these reasons, it’s a winning telescope for under $200.

 Who is the Celestron PowerSeeker 80EQ Best Suited to?